-- Upon receiving your Chromebook, you will connect it to the Mobile Device Management System, add your school email account, and register the device to our network.
+- Upon receiving your Chromebook, add your school email account.
 This will be completed at school. - To receive your Chromebook, you and a parent or guardian must carefully read this Usage Handbook and sign the Woodford County Public School Device Protection Program Form.
-All forms and fees must be submitted in order for the Chromebook to leave the school property. - Completion of your Digital Driver License will be required for network and device privileges. - You are required to enroll in the Chromebook protection plan before taking the Chromebook home.
-If you choose not to pay the Technology Fee, you must check your Chromebook in and out of the library before and after school each day.

-- Your Chromebook and AC power adapter must be returned at the end of each school year in good condition.
-If enrollment at WCHS is terminated for any reason (i.e. transfer, early graduation), you must return these items on the date of termination. - All Chromebooks and power supplies will be checked in prior to summer break.
+All forms and fees must be submitted in order for the Chromebook to leave the school property. - You are required to enroll in the Chromebook protection plan before taking the Chromebook home.
+If you choose not to pay the Technology Fee, you must check your Chromebook in and out of the library before and after school each day. - Your Chromebook, AC power adapter and MIFI device must be returned at the end of each school year in good condition.
+If enrollment at WCHS is terminated for any reason (i.e. transfer, early graduation), you must return these items on the date of termination. - All Chromebooks, power supplies and MIFI devices will be checked in prior to summer break.
 You will receive your same Chromebook the following school year upon payment of required fees and completion of policy documents. - All Chromebooks remain the property of Woodford County Public Schools.
 WCPS reserves the right to collect and/or inspect your device at any time, and to delete any material or applications deemed inappropriate.